POLLY ALICE MCCANN

 "I feel so incredible reading about my art this way.
 Is that really me?
 I sound so awesome."

-The best way to show a clarified vision, reach your dreams and grow your audience starts with your bio.
+The best way to show a clarified vision,

 What would it be like to finally have a writer help explain your story, your work to the world?
 Someone, to translate your artistic creations and ideas into words that curators, judges, grant writers, and buyers can understand?